greghendershott/frog/README.md

 # Required: Should NOT end in trailing slash.
 scheme/host = http://www.example.com

+# The title of the blog.
+Used when generating feeds.
 title = My Awesome Blog

+# The author.
+Used when generating feeds, and provided to
+# `page-template.html` as the template variable `@author`.
 author = The Unknown Author

 # What editor to launch with --edit. $EDITOR means to use $EDITOR from